mateo-patino/linear-utils/README.md

 - [x] Operator aliases and precedence metadata
 - [x] AST construction with precedence, associativity, and parenthesis handling
 - [x] Semantic checks for operand types, matrix dimensions, finite values, and square-matrix requirements
+- [x] Evaluation layer for reading the AST and dispatching operations to the linear algebra library
 - [x] Unit-test harness with isolated test execution
 - [x] Lexer, parser, and semantic test suites
 - [x] Memory-check script using Valgrind
-- [x] Initial linear algebra view and arithmetic interfaces
+- [x] Elementary row operations, Gauss-Jordan elimination, and convertion to upper-triangular

 ### In progress

-- [ ] Complete evaluator coverage for all operators
-- [ ] Present evaluated results cleanly in the CLI
+- [ ] Pretty printing module capable of displaying evaluated results cleanly to the terminal
-- [ ] Complete matrix addition, subtraction, multiplication, and scalar-matrix evaluation paths
-- [ ] Determinant, inverse, and RREF evaluation
-- [ ] Richer semantic propagation through nested matrix expressions
-- [ ] Improved diagnostics with source-oriented expression context
-- [ ] Broader test coverage for evaluator and linear algebra kernels
+- [ ] Linear algebra test suite, likely to be implemented in C++ using Eigen to check for numerical correctness
+- [ ] Evaluation layer test suite

 ## Building